Academic Standing

 1. Every student must have a minimum of a 2.0 (C) cumulative grade point average to be granted a degree.

-2. Students may progress toward this goal of satisfactory academic standing if the following standards are met:
+2. Students may progress toward this goal of good academic academic standing if the following standards are met:

 Minimum Required Cumulative Grade Point Average